 - 3.1 The preparation of the Statement of Accounts is governed by the Accounts and Audit Regulations 2015.
-The format of the Accounts reflects the requirements of the Code of Practice in Local Authority Accounting in the United Kingdom 2019/20 published by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+The format of the Accounts reflects the requirements of the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 published by the Chartered Institute of Public Finance and Accountancy (CIPFA).
 This is supported by the International Financial Reporting Standards (IFRS), which is a set of evolving accounting rules used internationally to guide the formation of financial statements in the public and private sector.
 The evolving state means that new accounting standards are formed on a regular basis along with reinterpretations of existing standards.
-The Accounting Policies are therefore reviewed annually to ensure that they remain current and relevant - 3.2 Under Section 151 of the Local Government Act 1972, the appointed Chief Finance Officer is charged with the proper administration of the Council's financial affairs and as such must select suitable Accounting Policies and make judgements and estimates that are reasonable and prudent.
+The Accounting Policies are therefore reviewed annually to ensure that they remain current and relevant. - 3.2 Under Section 151 of the Local Government Act 1972, the appointed Chief Finance Officer is charged with the proper administration of the Council's financial affairs and as such must select suitable Accounting Policies and make judgements and estimates that are reasonable and prudent.
 However, it is considered good practice for the Audit and Member Standards Committee to have a chance to consider these Accounting Policies that are going to be applied to the Accounts in advance of their use. - 3.3 The Council's Accounting Policies are the specific principles, conventions, rules and practices that that are applied in the production and presentation of the annual Statement of Accounts.
 These policies have to be disclosed by way of a note to the Accounts.
-Only those policies that are directly relevant and material to the Council have been included.

-- 3.4 The full list of Accounting Policies as produced in the Code of Practice for 2019/20 is shown in a table at Appendix A. For those Policies that are not adopted by the Council, a reason is provided within that table. - 3.5 The Council's proposed Accounting Policies list for the 2019/20 Statement of Accounts is shown at Appendix B. - 3.6 The Council has reviewed these Accounting Policies in line with the 2019/20 Code of Practice and the following change has been made: - From 1 April 2019, under IFRS 9, the Council will apply Fair Value through Profit and Loss to financial assets such as the Property Fund.
-The impact of this change on the revenue account will be mitigated by the Statutory Override from 1 April 2019 until 31 March 2023.
-This approach was approved by this Committee in November 2019 as part of the 'Mid-Year Treasury Management Report'. - 3.7 All other changes from 2018/19 are highlighted in blue.
+Only those policies that are directly relevant and material to the Council have been included. - 3.4 The full list of Accounting Policies as produced in the Code of Practice for 2020/21 is shown in a table at Appendix A. For those Policies that are not adopted by the Council, a reason is provided within that table. - 3.5 The Council's proposed Accounting Policies list for the 2020/21 Statement of Accounts is shown at Appendix B. - 3.6 The Council has reviewed these Accounting Policies in line with the 2020/21 Code of Practice and no fundamental changes have been made.
+Minor amendments are highlighted in blue.